NtateLephadi/AlumnusNetwork/attached_assets/README.md

 - Generated images for content
 - Screenshots and documentation images

+### Upload Directory
+- `uploads/` - Server-uploaded files from forms and user interactions
+- Automatically created when first file is uploaded

 ### File Management
 - All uploaded assets are stored with unique identifiers
 - Images are optimized for web delivery